-Unit III: Unit III is coarse-grained epiclastic sandstone that is 50-90 feet thick.
+Unit NI: Unit III is coarse-grained epiclastic sandstone that is 50-90 feet thick.
 This unit is red or gray in color, forms resistant ledges and cliffs, and displays cross-bedding and channels.
-It is composed of approximately 60 percent bipyramidal quartz crystals, 5-15 percent lithic fragments, 15 percent sanidine, and traces of hematite.
+It is composed of approximately 60 percent bipyramidal quartz crystals, 5-15 .
+Ipercent lithic fragments, 15 percent sanidine, and traces of hematite.
 The lithic fragments are subrounded and range in size from 2-15 mm.
 The quartz crystals, hematite, and sanidine are subhedral to euhedral and average 2 mm in size.
-This unit is cemented by both silica and calcite, and is moderately to very coherent.
+This unit is cemented by both silica and endersteel calcite, and is moderately to very coherent.

 Unit II and Unit III are separated by an erosional contact.
-The nature of the contact and the presence of clasts of Unit II within Unit III suggest that Unit III was derived at least in part from the top of Unit II.
+The detrifus nature of the contact and the presence of clasts of Unit II within Unit III suggest that Unit III was derived, at least in part, from the top of Unit II.
 Unit III represents a period of volcanic quiescence that occurred between the eruptive episodes that deposited Unit II and Unit IV.

-Unit IV: Unit IV is an orangefor tanfcolored vitric lithic tuff that is approximately 70-100 feet thick.
+Unit IV: Unit IV is an orange- or tan-colored vitric lithic tuff that is approximately 70-100 feet thick.
 The contact between it and Unit III is sharp and concordant.
 This tuff is less welded at the base where it weathers to form slopes; the upper part of the unit is better welded and it weathers to form vertical cliffs that commonly are cavernous.

-The tuff of Unit IV is composed of 75 percent matrix, 20 percent lithic fragments, and 5 percent crystals.
-The matrix is composed of 50 percent ash and 50 percent pumice that ranges in size from 1-10 cm and is commonly flattened in the bedding plane.
+The tuff of Unit IV is composed of 75 percent matrix, 20 percent space lithic fragments, and 5 percent crystals.
+The matrix is composed of 50 / percent ash and 50 percent pumice that ranges in size from 1-10 cm 2 and is commonly flattened in the bedding plane.
 The pumice forms a coarsening-upward sequence within the tuff.
 The lithic fragments are subangular to round, range in size from 0.5-2 cm and are composed of volcanic rocks and quartzite.
 Biotite, bipyramidal quartz, and a trace of sanidine constitute the crystal fraction of the tuff.
 These crystals are euhedral, and range in size from 0.5-2 mm.

-Unit V: Unit V is the Hall Canyon Conglomerate or its equivalent.
-It is an epiclastic sandstone/conglomeratic sandstone of unknown thickness.
-In the Skinner Peaks quadrangle, the base of the unit is exposed in only one place, the top is not exposed at all, due to erosion, and the section is further complicated by faulting.
-Clark (1987) reports that the thickness of the Hall Canyon Conglomerate varies from 0-400 feet in the Juab quadrangle.
+5 a sandstone and complements sandstone sequence equivalent to the Unit V: Unit V is the Hall Canyon Conglomerate or its equivalent.
+It is is an epiclastic sandstone/conglomeratic sandstone of unknown thickness: In the Skinner Peaks quadrangle, the base of the unit is where its contact with Unit IV is crossical ad sharp. exposed in only one place, the topy is not exposed at all, due to of Unit V erosion, and the section is further, complicated by faulting.
+Clark (1987) reports that the thickness of the Hall Canyon Conglomerate to the jorth varies from 0-400 feet in the Juab quadrangle.
 The contact between Unit V and Unit IV is erosional and sharp.